algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 The first idea was to create a new design for Pac-Man inspired by Japanese culture, but after brainstorming, we decided to reject this idea, because it was out of reach to code it in Assembly.

-For the second idea we wanted to play Pac-Man in first-person, but we thought it was irrelevant and out of reach to code it in Assembly.
+For the second idea, we wanted to play Pac-Man in first-person, but we thought it was irrelevant and out of reach to code it in Assembly.

 ## PEGI & Copyright Information